shadowbaofu/rogueEditor/README.md

 - I take no responsibility for your actions when using this script.
 This is a proof of concept / educational project.
-- Yes, the code is a mess. feel free to improve it.
+- Yes, the code is lazy.
+Feel free to improve it.